hirofumi0810/tensorflow_end2end_speech_recognition/experiments/README.md

-## How to use
+## Usage

-At first, please choose the corpus and command
+At first, please choose the corpus and
 ```
 cd corpus
 ```